SHANNON TROSPER SCHOREY

 Philosophical Approaches to Religion

-As an educator my classrooms are fundamentally informed by my positionality as a researcher at the intersection of the fields of religion, science, and media.
+My classrooms are fundamentally informed by my location as a researcher at the intersection of the fields of religion, technology, and culture.
 This does not mean that the content of my courses is restrained to the materials of my immediate research, but rather that my courses and my research are driven by the same core questions and concerns.
 In both ventures I am committed to thinking through the ways we use both language and things to build and demarcate our social worlds.
-That is, I want to teach students to engage with the world around them in such a way that they begin to identify and question not only the power of language and categories (what is religion? what is the secular?) but also the structuring power of technologies and science -- those artifacts that seem divested of meaning and inherently neutral but that are actually the results of specific historical, cultural, and geographical locations.
-My goal as a teacher is to think alongside my students about how the world around them gets made, maintained, and extended through relations of power that work both through and between ideas and material things.
-In short, my classes ask my students to think with me about one fundamental question: what kinds of worlds are we making through our words (language, categories), things (materials), and the relations established between them?
+That is, I want to teach students to engage with the world around them in such a way that they begin to identify and question not only the power of language and categories (what is religion? what is the secular?) but also the structuring power of technologies--those artifacts that seem divested of meaning and inherently neutral but that are actually the results of specific historical, cultural, and geographical locations.
+What kinds of worlds are we making through our words (language, categories), things (materials), and the relations established between them?

 (RELI 325) Religion, Magic, and Science: Monstrous Hybrids